The

 the

-communities that developed here were under the jurisdiction of the pope (bishop of Rome).
+developed here were under the jurisdiction of the Pope (Bishop of Rome).

 the